ansys/grantami-bomanalytics/doc/source/user_guide/introduction.rst

 Granta MI provides a mature and feature-rich method for managing restricted substances and sustainability data as part of the Granta MI Restricted Substances and Sustainability database.
-When combined with the Granta MI BoM Analyzer and Reports, the data managed in Granta MI can be leveraged to determine compliance and sustainability for components, assemblies, and even entire products.
+When combined with Granta MI BoM Analyzer and Reports, the data managed in Granta MI can be leveraged to determine compliance and sustainability for components, assemblies, and even entire products.

-The ``grantami-bomanalytics`` package takes the functionality available interactively through the web Granta MI browser and exposes it as an API.
+The ``grantami-bomanalytics`` package takes the functionality available interactively through the Granta MI web browser and exposes it as an API.
 The expected use cases for this package are as follows:

 - Rolling up compliance and sustainability results periodically and storing